Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/Before the HOL - Optimized architecture.md

 > **Note:** Sometimes this image has IE ESC disabled.
 Sometimes it does not.

-1. On the new VM, you just created, click the **Server Manager** icon.
+1. On the new VM you just created, open an RDP session and click the **Server Manager** icon.

     ![Screenshot of the Server Manager icon.](images/Setup/image5.png)